szstonelee/redisoo/README.md

 ## NO SQL anymore

-This time, Redisoo can simplify the code because all applications only need deal with the basic operations,
+This time, Redisoo can simplify the code because all applications only need the basic operations,

 **GET/SET/DEL** to Redis,